cloudfoundry/docs-bosh/content/vsphere-cpi.md

   sets "all space allocated at [VM] creation time and the space is zeroed on demand as the space is used", and `thin`, "virtual disk is allocated and zeroed on demand as the space is used."
   Applies to both ephemeral and persistent disks.
+* **ensure_no_ip_conflicts** [Boolean, optional]: When creating a VM, ensure that no other VMs exist in the same port group with the same IP address.
+The CPI queries the vCenter to detect conflict, does not use `ping`.
+Default: `true`.
+Available in v97.0.5+.

 * **datacenters** [Array, optional]: Array of datacenters to use for VM placement.
 Must have only one.
     * **name** [String, required]: Datacenter name.